With a Little Help from My Friends: Wet Wet Wet version

 In 1988, Scottish soft rock band Wet Wet Wet covered the song for the Sgt.
 Pepper's Lonely Hearts Club Band tribute album Sgt.
 Pepper Knew My Father.
 The song was released as a single in May 1988 double-A-sided with another cover from the album, "She's Leaving Home" by Billy Bragg and Cara Tivey.
-Wet Wet Wet's version debuted at Number 5 on the UK Singles Chart on 14 May 1988.
+Wet Wet Wet's version debuted at number 5 on the UK Singles Chart on 14 May 1988.
+The song was released in aid of the charity ChildLine.